NYF PROGRAMS & PARTNERSHIPS

 PARTNER ORGANIZATION: LOCAL LEARNING: NATIONAL NETWORK FOR FOLK ARTS IN EDUCATION

-In August 2018, folk artists and teachers from Western New York participated in an intensive two-day Local Learning professional development workshop.
-Then, seven educators and artists from this workshop were paired in order to bring the skills and lessons learned into two-day mini-residency classroom visits in the fall.
-A workshop highlighting their successes, models for radically inclusive models of folklore in education, and peer networking activities took place as a follow up at the 2018 Annual Meeting of the American Folklore Society, held in Buffalo, NY.
+Since 2018, folk artists and teachers from the Southern Tier and Western New York have participated in an intensive two-day Local Learning professional development workshop, Culture, Community and the Classroom.
+Then, educators and artists from each annual workshop were paired in order to bring the skills and lessons learned into two-day mini-residency classroom visits in the fall.
+A workshop highlighting their successes, models for radically inclusive models of folklore in education, and peer networking activities follows after each successful residency year.

 In 2015, the New York Folklore Society and The William G. Pomeroy Foundation partnered to launch the Legends & Lore™ Marker Grant Program.
 The signage program is designed to promote cultural tourism and commemorate legends and folklore as an important part of our cultural heritage.